DrDecagon/JoustMania/README.md

 If controllers seem to pair to only one Bluetooth adapter, it is likely that they share the same Mac address, refer to this issue: https://github.com/adangert/JoustMania/issues/172

-With some bluetooth adapters and ps4 controllers, pushing the playstation sync button after plugging it into the pi may be necessary for it to pair correctly.
+With some bluetooth adapters and ps4 controllers, pushing the playstation sync button after plugging it into Le Potato may be necessary for it to pair correctly.

 How to select a game mode
 ---------------------------------